Kaş: Tourism

-The tourist industry is centered on the pleasant town of Kaş, but many other coastal towns and villages in the district have plenty of accommodation for visitors including Kalkan and Gelemiş.
+The tourist industry is centered on the town of Kaş, but many other coastal towns and villages in the district have plenty of accommodation for visitors including Kalkan and Gelemiş.
 The district can be reached from both Antalya and Dalaman airports, as there is no airport in Kaş.

 Kaş itself is a town with its turquoise blue sea and narrow streets scented with jasmine flowers.
 Kaş has an annual arts festival, jazz concerts in the Hellenistic theatre and the Kiln Under the Sea arts collective have held underwater ceramics exhibitions here.